 Assistance will be offered, but it is the responsibility of the student to complete coursework and maintain an acceptable grade point average (3.0).
-The student will be referred to Dr. Lamberton for further assistance and counseling, as well as an assigned Learning Specialist for evaluation.
+The student will be referred to the Associate Dean for Student Affairs for further assistance.
+At the discretion of the Associate Dean of Student Affairs, a Learning Specialist may be assigned to the student for evaluation.

 Following advisement of the Program Director, if a student cannot maintain a grade point average of 3.0 or greater, they will be placed on Academic Probation for the following quarter.
 This will give the student the opportunity to increase their grade point average.
 Weekly meetings with the Program Director or an appointed advisee will occur during this period to advise and assist the student.
-Recommendations additionally made by Dr. Lamberton must also be followed.
+Recommendations additionally made by the Associate Dean for Student Affairs must also be followed.